Best Hiking Daypacks

 Cons: Expensive – Might be overkill for many hikers

 Closer Look: The Scrambler is perfect for hikers toting plenty of gear – with a particular emphasis on climbers and alpine hikers.
 We have easy-to-reach gear loops on each side, handy daisy chains on the back (very convenient spots to clip gear), and trekking pole or ice ax attachment points.
 Combine all this with a floating lid over the drawcord closure (where you can stash layers or even a rope), and the Scrambler’s potential for technical hiking and climbing is obvious.
 However, the technical nature of this daypack may make it overkill for many regular hikers.
-But for folks that have use for these well-thought-out features, this pack is the best technical daypack for you.
+But for folks that have use for these well-thought-out features, this pack is one of the best daypacks for hiking on the market.

 Pros: Beautiful and unique color scheme – Trim design with minimal fluff – Manufactured with leftover fabric to minimize waste.